-In honor of Father’s Day – which in my head was supposed to be this coming Sunday but in reality was actually last Sunday – I bring an awesome, glorious, 70s style book to celebrate those special men in our lives who bear the name of “Dad.”
+In honor of Father’s Day I bring an awesome, glorious, 70s style book to celebrate those special men in our lives who bear the name of “Dad.”
 Written in an informative yet simple way, this book discusses all the things that make a dad: his clothes, hair, stature, hobbies, job and more.
 And it is decked out with fantastic Madden illustrations.
 Prepare to be delighted by The Daddy Book by Robert Stewart, pictures by Don Madden, 1972.

 There is just something about dads that is very hard to put into words.
 This book begins “D is for daddies who wear…”

 Enter the 70s awesomeness.
 Now I’m not actually sure if these ties and bow ties were meant to be everyday attire or perhaps they are a sarcastic joke about the outrageous ties that are stereotypically given to fathers.
 Either way, with this spread you know you are in for a treat with this book.
 Stewart uses the popular tone of non-fiction picture books that clearly names items and also talks to the reader.
 He mentions things daddies wear like the aforementioned ties and also shirts, sneakers, trousers, mufflers – a list that could feel very plain and ho-hum if it were not for the fantastic pairing with iconic Madden 70s illustrations.
 Just look at these dapper dads exhibiting their stature and differences:

 I’m especially fond of both Stewart and Madden’s diversity in race pictured and roles discussed.
 There’s a lovely array of men of all sorts of size and color and a variety of jobs that they do through their hobbies, as well as their work and home lives.